Lehman Brothers Bankruptcy: Unraveling the Shockwaves of Wall Street’s Demise

 The Rise and Fall of Lehman Brothers

 Imagine a bustling street in the heart of New York City's district.
 The air is filled with the sound of traders shouting orders, the click-clack of heels on pavement, and the hum of money changing hands.
-This is Wall Street, the epicenter of the world's financial markets, where fortunes are made and lost in the blink of an eye.
+This is Wall Street, the epicenter of the world's financial , where fortunes are made and lost in the blink of an eye.

-One of the most iconic institutions on Wall Street was Lehman Brothers, a global financial services firm that had been in operation for over 150 years.
+One of the most iconic institutions on Wall Street was Lehman Brothers, a financial services firm that had been in operation for over 150 years.
 Founded in 1850 by three brothers, Henry, Emanuel, and Mayer Lehman, the firm had grown to become one of the largest investment banks in the world, with offices in major financial centers around the globe.

-As the housing boomed in the early 2000s, Lehman Brothers, like many other financial institutions, jumped on the bandwagon of subprime mortgage lending.
+As the housing market boomed in the early 2000s, Lehman Brothers, like many other financial institutions, jumped on the bandwagon of subprime mortgage lending.
 These risky loans, given to borrowers with poor credit histories, were packaged into complex financial products known as mortgage-backed securities (MBS) and sold to investors around the world.

 • Lehman Brothers was heavily involved in the creation and trading of MBS, which became a significant source of revenue for the firm.

-However, when the housing bubble burst in 2008, triggering a wave of foreclosures and defaults, the of these mortgage-backed securities plummeted.
+However, when the housing bubble burst in 2008, triggering a wave of foreclosures and defaults, the value of these mortgage-backed securities plummeted.
 Lehman Brothers found itself holding billions of dollars in worthless assets, facing mounting losses and a severe crisis.

 The Collapse of Lehman Brothers